 While diarrhea is very common in kittens and may not seem that serious at times, it can very easily turn deadly in a bottle fed kitten and should be addressed as soon as possible.
-Because these kittens are so small, they can get dehydrated and go downhill in a matter of hours.
-Below are some possible causes and suggestions, however, contact your veterinarian if you have any major concerns!
+Because these kittens are so small, they can get dehydrated and go downhill in a matter of hours, so it is imperative that you contact us as soon as possible!
+We are happy to provide all necessary medical care and supplies, so please let us help you!
+The shelter is open 7 days per week and we have veterinary staff here every day!